TimurKady/free-admin/docs/core-concepts-and-terminology.md

 ## ModelAdmin

 A **ModelAdmin** describes how a model is displayed and edited.
-Subclasses inherit from `freeadmin.core.models.ModelAdmin` and define declarative attributes:
+Subclasses inherit from `freeadmin.core.interface.models.ModelAdmin` and define declarative attributes:

 * `list_display`, `search_fields`, and `ordering` control list views.
 * `fields`, `readonly_fields`, and `widgets_overrides` customise the edit form.